 - 1 What’s the “ARD ZDF Deutschlandradio Beitragsservice”?

 - 2 How did the first German Radio Tax work

-- 6 How much does the German TV license cost?
+- 6 How much does the Radio Tax in Germany cost?

 - 8 Where do I Find my Beitragnummer of Radio Tax in Germany?

 What’s the “ARD ZDF Deutschlandradio Beitragsservice”?